exercism/python/exercises/leap/README.md

 a message.

 To raise a message with an exception, just write it as an argument to the exception type.
-For example, instead of `raise Exception`, you shold write:
+For example, instead of `raise Exception`, you should write:

 ```python
 raise Exception("Meaningful message indicating the source of the error")